sr-lab/verified-pam-cracklib/docs/pam_cracklib_default_policy.md

 # Default Policy
 Passwords must:

+* Not be identical to the previous password, if any.
+* Not be palindromic.
+* Not be a rotated version of the old password.
+* Not contain case changes only in relation to the previous password, if any.
 * Have a Levenshtein distance of 5 or greater from the previous password, if any.
 [1]
 * Be at least 9 characters long [2], however: